4 Signs That You Might Need Prenatal & Postpartum Couples Therapy

 Many couples experience these emotions during the prenatal and postpartum periods; couples therapy can help.

 At ForwardUs Counseling, our approach places focus on the relationship, not just one partner.
-Prenatal and postpartum couples therapy aims to support both partners through this transition.
+Prenatal couples counseling in Minnesota is designed to support both partners through this transition.

 All couples will face some change after a baby.
 But, how do you know when to seek perinatal couples therapy?